 In discourse, extended metaphor incorporates other metaphors and figurative modes: metonymy, allusion, pun, personification, euphemism, hyperbole, irony; they all become part and parcel of the extension of the base metaphor, creating figurative networks.
-In figurative use, formation of figurative networks and "mixing" extended metaphor with other stylistic patterns is a natural discourse phenomenon.
-Metaphor works together with other patterns in figurative conceptualisations, representing people's experiences and the external world.
+In figurative use, formation of figurative networks and "mixing" extended metaphor with other stylistic patterns is a natural discourse phenomenon, presenting no contradiction or incompatibility.
+Metaphorical images that emerge in close context may also come from different conceptual domains.
+Thus, the theory of "mixed metaphor" runs counter to a cognitive stylistic approach and disagrees with cognitive research that has established that figurative thought motivates an individual's use and processing of language, language change and its role in figurative imagination42.
+My empirical material reveals that metaphor functions together with other patterns in figurative conceptualisations, including multimodal discourse which is multimodal representation of figurative thought.

-Diachronic studies reveal that extended metaphor defines as an entrenched figurative pattern and a way of thinking.
+Diachronic studies disclose that extended metaphor defines as an entrenched figurative pattern and a way of thinking.
 Pattern is characterised by cross-century stability.
 New stylistic instantiations emerge as a manifestation of the human imaginative process on the basis of existing stylistic patterns.
 In the cognitive stylistic view, extended metaphor forms a pattern of both thought and language that is stored in the long-term memory of the language user.
 Instantiation of extended metaphor is a cognitive process that reflects extended metaphorical thought.
-It is an extension of the metaphorical image.
+It is an extension of the metaphorical image, based on the interplay of metaphor, metonymy, and other stylistic patterns.

+My analysis brings me to the conclusion that extended metaphor is a mode of reflecting extension of figurative thought; it is one of the stylistic patterns by which people conceptualise their thoughts, feelings, experiences and the external world.
+Thus it is an integral part of our conceptual system.
 Stylistic pattern is an essential element in figurative meaning construction: it provides a thinking framework.
 Use of stylistic patterns in the web of both verbal and multimodal discourse is a fruitful pathway for further exploration in cognitive stylistics.